rejsafranko/TinyML-TimeSeries-ESP32/README.md

 - Time Series Analysis: Understanding the structure and patterns of time series data, including concepts like stationarity, autocorrelation, and multicollinearity.

-- Time Series Modeling: Implementing forecasting models such as ARIMA, SARIMA, XGBoost, and TensorFlow Decision Forest to make predictions from time series data.
+- Time Series Modeling: Implementing forecasting models such as ARIMA, SARIMAX, XGBoost, and TensorFlow Decision Forest to make predictions from time series data.

 - Exporting Models to C++: Exporting trained models to C++ for inference, with a focus on running these models on embedded devices for real-time predictions in resource-constrained environments.